Frequently Asked Questions:

 Q: Do you offer payment plans or scholarships?

 A: We want to make Lacrosse affordable for everyone.
 During the registration process are you invited to choose a payment plan OR apply for a scholarship.
 Scholarships depend on funds available and the number of applicants.
-We also offer equipment rental for a small fee during the season - please apply HERE.

 Q: Do Napa Area High Schools have lacrosse programs?